chapmancbVCU/chappy-php/README.md

 ## What does this MVC support?
 It supports everything described above.
 This sample application natively comes with support for user login, registration, and sessions associated with each user.

+## System Requirements
+1. Apache Server, development environment such as XAMPP, or Nginx
+2. PHP 8.3
+3. SQL/MariaDB
+4. OS: MacOS, Linux, Windows 10+
+5. SQL Management software
+6. Composer
+7. git

+If you need help search using a combination of keywords that include Laravel, server type such as Nginx or Apache, and name of OS.
+They will list out all PHP related dependencies needed for Apache and Nginx.

 ## Getting Started
 1. Navigate to where your development projects are located in CMD or Terminal.
-2. Run the command ```git clone git@github.com:chapmancbVCU/custom-php-mvc-framework.git```
+2. Run the command ```git clone git@github.com:chapmancbVCU/chappy-php.git```
+3. Run the command: ```php init-chappy```
-3. Make a copy of .env.sample in project root and name it .env.
+4. Make a copy of .env.sample in project root and name it .env.
 Fill in the following information:
    * DB_NAME
    * DB_USER
    * DB_PASSWORD
    * DB_HOST
    * CURRENT_USER_SESSION_NAME: should be a long string of upper and lower case characters and numbers.
    * REMEMBER_ME_COOKIE_NAME:  should be a long string of upper and lower case characters and numbers.
-4. Database Setup:
+5. Database Setup:
    * Create your database and set it to what you entered for DB_NAME
    * Apache and Nginx, run the following command from project root:
       ```php run_migrations.php```